bit-frame/basicmod/README.md

-:Unheadless(plr) -- Removes the headless effect on a player :Korblox(plr) -- Gives korblox to a player :Unkorblox(plr) -- Removes the korblox effect on a player
+:Unheadless(plr) -- Removes the headless effect on a player :Korblox(plr) -- Gives korblox to a player :Unkorblox(plr) -- Removes the korblox effect on a player :Ban(username, reason, excludeAltAccounts, applyToUniverse, banDuration) -- Uses the Roblox Ban API to ban the player from the game for a set amount of time with a reason
-:Ban(name, reason, banDate, mdoerator) -- Bans a player from the server, kick message showing: Reason, Admin, and the bandate :Unban(plr) -- Unbans a player from the server :IsBanned(plr) -- Returns a boolean of whether the specified player is banned from the server :CheckBan(plr) -- Checks if a player is banned, if so than they are kicked from the server
+:PBan(username, reason, excludeAltAccounts, applyToUniverse) -- Uses the Roblox Ban API to pban the player from the game with a reason
+:IsBanned(username) -- Checks if a user is banned from the game (Roblox BanAPI) :Unban(username, applyToUniverse) -- Unbans the player from the game using the Roblox Ban API, optional applyToUniverse variable - Set to True for default
 ```

 Here's an example using APIv3 in a custom script.
 Whenever a player joins the game, it gives them a forcefield and prints that a new player has joined the game: